 Accountable Care Organization

-Accountable care organizations (ACOs) are of doctors, hospitals and other health care providers who voluntarily work together to provide high-quality health care for Medicare patients.
+Accountable care organizations (ACOs) are groups or networks of doctors, hospitals and other health care providers who voluntarily work together to provide high-quality health care for Medicare patients.
 ACOs avoid duplicating or providing unnecessary services and aim to reduce costs as a result.

 What Is an Accountable Care Organization?